 According to researcher Suzanne Segerstrom, PhD, author of Breaking Murphy’s Law, she mentions that when researchers look at people with the same medical conditions, they can almost predict who will live longer; it’s the one who feels that his/her health is better.

-3. Better quality of life.
+3. You have better quality of life.

 Studies indicate that optimists: